logo

 Therefore, Kanban developers work on whatever tasks are available instead of setting deadlines and pushing them out like Scrum does.
 Kanban is therefore better suited to tasks that follow a workflow.

 The Kanban approach places an emphasis on visualizing work, restricting work-in-progress, continuous delivery, collaboration, and increasing efficiency and waste reduction.
-The work that needs to be done is divided into manageable chunks and listed on cards nailed to a board.
+Dividing the necessary work into manageable chunks, we list them on cards nailed to a board.

-The cards are moved in accordance with the stages that the job is in (such as ready, in progress, ready for review, etc.).
+The cards are moved by the stages that the job is in (such as ready, in progress, etc.).
 For teams with limited resources or when each item requires input from each team member, the work-in-progress rule is beneficial.
-The average time it takes to complete a task (also known as the “cycle time”) is tracked and optimized in order to make the process as efficient and predictable as possible.
+The average time it takes to complete a task (also known as the “cycle time”) is tracked and optimized to make the process as efficient and predictable as possible.

 As opposed to other agile frameworks, Kanban uses a pull-based method of project management, which is a key distinction.
-This results in work being pulled into the sprint just when it is required, reducing waste and keeping projects on schedule.
+Pulling work into the sprint just when needed reduces waste and keeps projects on schedule.

 A simple option for teams to enhance their development processes is to employ the lean framework, which focuses on continuous improvement.
 Continuous change and improvement are the main goals of lean development.
 The Toyota Production System, which Toyota has employed since the 1950s to encourage continual improvement in their manufacturing processes, is the foundation of Lean.
 Lean is based on these principles: